 Student loan forgiveness for all borrowers is gaining support.
 Some Democrats are calling for across the board debt cancellation while others are proposing more limited forgiveness.
 Due to intense opposition, student loan forgiveness is unlikely.
 However, there are many reasonable alternatives to forgiveness that could help student loan borrowers.

 I personally think that all student debt should be forgiven.
 I have six figures of student debt, so I will be the first to admit I’m biased on the issue.
 That all being said, higher education finance has been a mess in the United States for a long time.
 Tuition prices have exploded out of control, consumer protections are almost nonexistent, and many borrowers have been duped by predatory colleges, lenders, and “relief” agencies.
 Wiping the slate clean and starting fresh is probably the best answer.

 Even if mass student loan forgiveness doesn’t happen, there are plenty of options to address the student loan crisis.

 The current bankruptcy rules are great for student loan lenders, but they make little sense when compared to other debts.

-If an individual tries to start a business and it fails or gets into too much credit card debt, they have the option of bankruptcy to pursue a fresh start.
+If an individual tries to start a business and fails or gets into too much credit card debt, they can go bankrupt to pursue a fresh start.

-For those not familiar, bankruptcy is a difficult process that can have lasting negative consequences.
+For those not familiar, bankruptcy is a difficult process with lasting negative consequences.
 However, it provides a much-needed path to a clean slate for individuals who otherwise might not have any hope.

 The sad part is that lenders are in a great position to access the value of a school or degree program.
 Arguably, they are in a better position than students.
 Changing bankruptcy rules could help steer students into more in-demand jobs at better and more affordable schools.